-6.6 What, if any, rules apply to meetings with and funding of patient support groups, including any transparency requirement as regards the recording of donations and other support in corporate reports?
+6.6 What, if any, rules apply to meetings with, and the funding of, patient organisations?

-The AMG does not contain any specific provisions in this respect; however, such rules have been implemented in Article 8a CoC 2009.
+The AMG does not contain any specific provisions in this respect; however, such rules have been implemented in Article 9 Pharmig CoC.

-Patients' organisations are defined as "non-profit organisations which solely represent the interests of patients and/or their families and exist or were founded out of their interests".
-Support is deemed to be any direct and/or indirect financial or non-financial contribution to patients' organisations.
-Article 8a CoC 2009 does not apply where the support in an individual case is of small value (without such small value being defined in the CoC 2009).
+Patients' organisations are defined as "voluntary, non-profit orientated associations, which predominantly comprise patients and/or their families and/or patient organisations, which solely represent the interests of patients and/or their families and exist or were founded out of their interests".
+Support is deemed to be "any financial contribution as well as any indirect contribution or any non-financial contribution" to patients' organisations.

+The provisions of Article 9 Pharmig CoC do not apply to indirect contributions or non-financial contributions provided that they are of small value (without such small value being defined in the Pharmig CoC).

-Section 8a paragraphs 1 to 5 CoC 2009 require that:
+Section 9 paragraphs 1 to 8 Pharmig CoC require that: